Yang Liu

 Bio

-Dr. Yang Liu is the Chair and Gangarosa Distinguished Professor in the Gangarosa Department of Environment Health at the Rollins School of Public Health of Emory University.
+Dr. Yang Liu is the Gangarosa Distinguished Professor and Chair of the Gangarosa Department of Environmental Health at the Rollins School of Public Health of Emory University.
 His research interests include satellite aerosol retrieval and product design, applications of satellite remote sensing in public health research, climate change and health, machine learning and spatial statistics.
-Over the past 16 years, Dr. Liu has led many federally funded projects to apply satellite data in air pollution exposure and health effects modeling and study the health impacts of climate change related to extreme weather, wildfires, pollen, and ambient air pollution.
-He was an ORISE faculty fellow at the National Center for Environmental Health at the US CDC, a science team member of the NASA EVI-3 MAIA and Terra MISR missions, a PI member of the NASA HAQAST Team, and director of the NIH-funded Climate & Health Actionable Research and Translation Center (CHART).
+Over the past 17 years, Dr. Liu has led many federally funded projects to apply satellite data in air pollution exposure and health effects modeling and study the health impacts of various environmental stressors such as air pollution, extreme heat, wildland fires, pollen and UV radiation, as well as the associated health impacts including cancer, cardiovascular diseases, and mental health issues.
+He was an ORISE faculty fellow at the National Center for Environmental Health at the US CDC, a science team member of the NASA Terra MISR missions, and a PI member of the NASA HAQAST Team.
+He is currently a science team member of the NASA EVI-3 MAIA mission and director of the NIH-funded Climate & Health Actionable Research and Translation Center (CHART).

 For a complete list of Dr. Liu's publications, visit his ResearchGate page or Google Scholar page.
 His research group website on Emory ScholarBlogs can be found here.